eaglerainbow/covid19stats/stats/all_countries_current_linregr.md

 Pearson Correlation Coefficient will drop (below 1) again and the Normalized Error will start to increase again.
 However, this is then another sign for success of the country's measures.

+Note: The Pearson Correlation Coefficient in the configuration used here, still shows a value of 0.962 for still ongoing exponential growth (with a factor of 40% per day).
+That is why values of the Pearson Coefficient of below 0.99 should already be considered as "rather bad", probably still indicating exponential growth.

 Note: Unregular reporting of cases (e.g. due to non-reportings over the weekend) may also lead to a small decrease of the Pearson